lukifer23/RookNet/README.md

 # RookNet

-Superhuman Chess AI using a hybrid CNN+Transformer AlphaZero-style architecture.
+ Chess AI using a hybrid CNN+Transformer AlphaZero-style architecture.
 This project implements scalable self-play training, evaluation, and a live web GUI for interactive play and analysis.

 ## Features
 - 64M parameter CNN+Transformer model